In The Sky

 The cardinal emits a series of long crystal clear whistling sounds, which have been recorded over the years as one of the most pleasant bird songs.

-It is remarkable in its ability to sing from the nest, which researchers believe is the females method of keeping in contact with her mate and letting him know where to bring in the food for the nestlings.
+It is remarkable in its ability to sing from the nest and many researchers believe it is the females method of keeping in contact with her mate and letting him know where to bring in the food for the nestlings.

 Male cardinals stay with the female during her nesting, which is uncommon for many bird species.
 He will supply food for both mother and nestling .